 In test 1, SBT is disabled for GEO on CE4-1.1.
 The bd-rate performance is shown in Table 1.

-In test 2, SBT is disabled for GEO mode when the displacement is equal to 0, wherein the GEO partition is similar to TPM, the partition edge go through the center of the CU.
+In test 2, SBT is disabled for GEO mode when the displacement is equal to 0, wherein the GEO partition is similar to TPM, the partition edge goes through the center of the CU.
 The bd-rate performance is shown in Table 2.